TheRealAnonymous008/quartz/content/details/engineering/systems/Working with Systems.md

 # Desirable Properties
 * **Resilience** - the ability of the system to survive and persist within a variable environment.
-	* It arises from a rich structure of many feedback loops that can work in different ways to restore a system even after a large perturbation
+	* It arises from a rich structure of many feedback loops that can work in different ways to restore a system even after a large [[Perturbation Theory|perturbation]]
 	* The system should have many, different, and potentially redundant balancing loops.
 	* **Meta-resilience** comes from the ability to restore or rebuild feedback loops.
 	* **Meta-meta-resilience** comes from the ability of feedback loops to [[Artificial Intelligence|learn, create and evolve]] complex, restorative, self-organizing structures.